 On Windows, memory interleaving must be enabled through the machine’s BIOS.
 Consult your system documentation for details.

 When running MongoDB on Linux, you should disable zone reclaim in the sysctl settings using one of the following commands:

 echo 0 | sudo tee /proc/sys/vm/zone_reclaim_mode

 sudo sysctl -w vm.zone_reclaim_mode=0

 Then, you should use numactl to start your mongod instances, including the config servers, mongos instances, and any clients.
 If you do not have the numactl command, refer to the documentation for your operating system to install the numactl package.

 The following operation demonstrates how to start a MongoDB instance using numactl:

 numactl --interleave=all <path> <options>

-where <path> is the path to the program you are starting, and <options> are any optional arguments to pass to the program.
+The <path> is the path to the program you are starting and the <options> are any optional arguments to pass to the program.

 To fully disable NUMA behavior, you must perform both operations.
 For more information, see the Documentation for /proc/sys/vm/*.